SupasethCh/MachineLearning/README.md

 # MachineLearning
-    This repository with about Machine Learning
+    This repository with about type of Machine Learning

     1.Unsupervised Learning